ozzs/monobox/README.md

 Then, in the root of the project, create 2 folders:
 * ``Songs`` contains all the songs in the app library
 * ``Covers`` contains all the artworks of the songs in the ``Songs`` folder
+<br /> <br />
+Now you can copy all the songs you want to display in the app into the ``Songs`` folder.

 ### Backend Setup
-From the root, you need to navigate to the ``backend`` folder. from your command line:
+From the root, you need to navigate to the ``backend`` folder. from your terminal:
 ```
 cd backend
 ```

-The `requirements.txt` file lists all the Python libraries that the music player depends on, and they can be installed from your terminal using:
+The ``requirements.txt`` file lists all the Python libraries that the music player depends on, and they can be installed from your terminal using:
 ```
 pip install -r requirements.txt
 ```